College Costs: FAQs

 Is college worth the cost?

 College has many benefits.
-For example, people who graduate from college earn more money and are more likely to hold a job than those who don’t graduate from college.
-In 2011, people with a bachelor’s degree who worked full-time earned $21,100 more, on average, than full-time workers with only a high school diploma.
+For example, people who graduate from college earn more money and are more likely to hold a job than people who don’t graduate from college.
+Learn more about the value of college.

 Read more